Vinit-source/Programming-for-problem-solving/P7 - Control flow.md

 #### Algorithm
 1. Start the program.
-2. Declare variables for two numbers and the user's choice.
+2. Declare variables for two numbers a and b and the user's choice.
 3. Use a menu-driven approach with a loop to display options for arithmetic operations.
 4. Take user input for the choice and validate it.
 5. Based on the choice, use if-else or switch-case to perform the selected arithmetic operation.